btholt/complete-intro-to-containers/lessons/making-our-own-alpine-nodejs-container.md

 CMD ["node", "index.js"]
 ```

 It works!
-We're down to 56MB (compared to 86MB with the official `node:alpine` container).
-Honestly, I'm not entirely sure what we cut out from the other `node:alpine` container but it's probably important.
+We're down to 56MB (compared to 86MB with the official `node:12-alpine` container).
+Honestly, I'm not entirely sure what we cut out from the other `node:12-alpine` container but it's probably important.
 Again, I'd stick to the official containers where they exist.
 But hey, we learned how to add a user and install system dependencies!
 Let's make it even small because why the hell not.